jovanovskmarko/frontent-task-angular/README.md

    git clone https://github.com/jovanovskmarko/frontent-task-no-standalone.git
    ```

-## Run the app
+2. **Run the app:**

    Run `npm start`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding